Skip to content ↓

 • Oxford School Improvement, Building an Outstanding Reading School, 2017.

 These bodies of research are used by school leaders to design and implement approaches to reading that transcend and permeate the curriculum, enabling students to develop confidence and fluency in reading.
-We believe that reading is not only to be embedded within the English department, but in all subjects across school and that by supporting students with their reading at every available opportunity we will help them to achieve highly.
+We believe that reading is not only to be embedded within the English department, but in all subjects across school and that by supporting students with their reading at every available opportunity, we will help them to achieve highly.

-We have six key principles that underpin our approach to reading
+We have six key principles that underpin our approach to reading:

-• We monitor students' reading abilities regularly
+5. We monitor students' reading abilities regularly and share information with staff to support their planning.

 • Reading Friends which enables older students to support younger students in their reading